ron-matt163/minesweeper_solver/README.md

 You can how the state of the board change with each click/move on the terminal.
 Once the game complete, you can see stats related to the game (like whether the game was won, no. of clicks,  % of board completion).

+## Running a performance test on the stochastic minesweeper solver
 You can make the program the minesweeper game using the stochastic approach 500 times for a given board size if you run the command:

 `python test_stochastic.py custom <num_rows> <num_cols> <num_of_mines>`

 *Please give it a few minutes for the test to complete execution.
 It is bound to take time since the minesweeper game runs 500 times*

+## Running a performance test on the Knowledge-Based Minesweeper Solver
 You can make the program the minesweeper game using the knowledge-based approach 500 times for a given board size if you run the command:

 `python test_KB.py custom <num_rows> <num_cols> <num_of_mines>`